Digha: Marine Aquarium and Research Centre (MARC)

-Jagannath Dham, Digha
+Jagannath Temple, Digha

 The Jagannath Temple, Digha is a Hindu temple dedicated to Lord Jagannath, located in the coastal town of Digha, Purba Medinipur district, West Bengal.
 The temple enshrines the deities Jagannath, a form of Vishnu, along with his siblings Balabhadra and Subhadra.
-The temple was inaugurated on 30 April 2025 after a prana pratishtha (consecration) ceremony.
+The temple was inaugurated on 30 April 2025, after a prana pratishtha (consecration) ceremony.

 The temple is sacred to the Vaishnava tradition of Hindus and has been constructed as a replica of the famous Jagannath Temple in Puri, Odisha.

 Jagannath, Balabhadra and Subhadra, along with Sudarshan, will be worshipped as deities in the temple.

 Shiva Temple At Chandaneswar

 This place is only 8 km away from Digha the century-old Temple of Shiva at Chandaneswar, near Bengal and Orissa Border.
 Chandaneswar is part of Odisha.
 During the Bengali month of Chaitra, an annual fair is organised here.
 Nearly half million people and pilgrims visit the temple.